fiofury1/django-skeleton-docker/README.md

 - Environment Variables
      - Uses .env file.
      - Read into Virtual Environment by Pipenv.
-- Deployment
-     - Configured for Heroku (with Procfile and runtime.txt)
 - 'main' app
      - Can be used or scrapped.
 - Static Files